 In most cases, the cause of congenital heart defect is unknown.
 Factors that can increase the chance of having a heart defect include:

-- Family history of birth defects
+- Family history of congenital heart disease

 - Shortness of breath